Sinislosion/Raquet/README.md

 # License/Credits
 - "2A03_Kevvviiinnn-Superfusion.nsf" from Famitracker's demo included songs is licensed under the GPL v2.0<br>
 - Everything else is licensed under the [WTFPL](http://www.wtfpl.net/about/)
-- Palette is Smooth (FBX) created by FirebrandX at [firebrandx.com](http://www.firebrandx.com/nespalette.html) and used with permission<br>
+- Palette is "Digital Prime" by FirebrandX at [firebrandx.com](http://www.firebrandx.com/nespalette.html) and used with permission<br>